ERTYNEA/ERTYNEA.github.io/README.md

 ## Contributing

 Contributions are welcome!
 This project serves as an excellent example of:
-- Modern .NET 9 and Blazor WebAssembly development
+- Modern .NET 9 and Blazor WebAssembly development with state management
-- Clean architecture principles with state management
+- Clean architecture principles with proper separation of concerns
-- Game development with web technologies
+- Advanced game development with web technologies and CSS transforms
-- Responsive design implementation
+- Responsive design implementation with intelligent positioning
-- Dynamic UI positioning systems
+- Dynamic UI systems with persistent state management
-- GitHub Pages deployment strategies
+- GitHub Pages deployment strategies with performance optimization

 ---